Deioces: Dating

+History

+Historicity

+Herodotus's Deioces is sometimes associated with a provincial governor (šaknu) named Daiukku, mentioned several times in Neo-Assyrian texts from the time of Sargon II.
+Daiukku governed somewhat independently a district on the border between the Mannaeans and the Assyrian kingdoms.
+He allied with the king of Urartu against the Mannaen ruler but was captured by Sargon II, who exiled him and his family to Syria in 715 BC, where he apparently died.
+However, this association is highly unlikely, as the events mentioned would be located around Lake Urmia and not in Median territory.
+His namesake might have been one of the many chiefs of free Median districts outside Assyrian control.
+According to Herodotus, Deioces lived in the late 8th century BC, around the same time as the Median chief Daiku of Saparda.
+However, the identification would be more justifiable if Daiku were the chief of Hagabta, not Saparda.
+Hagbata is the only Median settlement mentioned in Assyrian sources whose name is similar to that of Ecbatana, the place chosen by Herodotus's Deioces to become the capital of the Median kingdom.

 Foundation of the Median kingdom

-In the ancient times, the Medes was bounded by the Aras river and the Alborz mountains to the north, Dasht-e Kavir to the east and the Zagros mountains to the west and south.
-What is learned from the Assyrian texts is that from the ninth to seventh century BC, the Medians had not been able to thrive enough to cause the convergence and alliance and organization of the scattered Median tribes and clans around a superior and single leader and lord who could be called the king of all the Median lands.
+What is known from the Assyrian texts is that from the 9th to 7th century BC, the Medes had not been able to thrive enough to cause the convergence and alliance and organization of the scattered Median tribes and clans around a superior and single leader and lord who could be called the king of all the Median lands.
 During their several invasions on the Median settled territories, the Assyrian kings always encountered a large number of "local shahs" and not a single king ruling all of the Median lands.
 After the death of Sargon II in 705 BC, the Assyrians diverted their attention to another spot far from Iran.
 The opportunity, along with the everlasting fear of the Assyrian invasion, caused the formation of a union of Median princes and monarchs.
-The leaders of the movement were Deioces' followers.

-Based on Herodotus's writings, Deioces was the one who contemplated the idea and plan of forming a single Median government; the Medians lived in separate autonomous villages or small cities.
-In an anarchistic era in the Medes, Deioces tried to enforce justice in his own village and gained a credit and reputation as a neutral judge; thus the territory of his activities expanded; and the peoples of other villages resorted to him until he eventually announced that the requests of the people are too much and the post is troublesome and difficult for him and he is not ready to continue the work.
-Following the resignation, theft and chaos increased; and the Medians gathered and chose him as the king in order to settle the disagreements.
-Assyrian sources mention an independent Median kingdom in 673 BC. for the first time.
+According to Herodotus, the Medes were the first people to break free from Assyrian dominance.
+The Medes were living in small villages with independent rulers, when a certain Deioces embarked on an elaborate scheme to make himself king.
+In the anarchistic era of the Medes, Deioces tried to enforce justice in his own village and gained a credit and reputation as a neutral judge.
+Thus, the territory of his activity expanded and the peoples of other villages resorted to him until he eventually announced that the requests of the people are too much and the post is troublesome and difficult for him and he is not ready to continue the work.
+Following the resignation, theft and chaos increased; and the Medes gathered and chose him as the king in order to settle the disagreements.
+Deioces thus rose from a commoner to a despot, who united the Median tribes.
+Under his rule, he established a spearmen guard, and constructed a new capital, Ecbatana, with strong fortifications and a royal palace.